danchoi/rb_nav/README.markdown

 ### The search path

-By default RbNav looks through all '.rb' files in your working directory and its subdirectories.
+By default RbNav searches files using these `grep` command flags:

+    let g:RbNavPaths = " . --exclude-dir='\.git' --exclude-dir='vendor' --exclude-dir='db' --include='*.rb' "

-You can restrict the search path by putting something like this in a `.vimrc` files in your project's root directory.
+You can override these flags by reassigning `g:RbNavPaths` to something else in a `.vimrc` files in your project's root directory.

     let g:RbNavPaths = "app lib spec"